David Bowie: The Genesis of Tin Machine

 πŸ“… 1988-01-31

-πŸ“ Lausanne, πŸ‡¨πŸ‡ Switzerland
+πŸ“ Lausanne, Switzerland πŸ‡¨πŸ‡

 πŸ›οΈ Clos des MΓ©sanges

-🎸 Event: Month-End Review: Strategic Silence
+🎸 Event: Chronology: Month-End Review and Strategic Silence

 First Contact & Musical Reconnection – February 1988